Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Introduction

-BP in the literature is typically used for complete decoding, not for soft estimation.
-However, the algorithm in fact approximates bitwise maximum {\it a-posteriori} (MAP) decisions, and so is actually an estimation algorithm.
-Over point-to-point channels, BP has typically been applied in scenarios where the level of noise is low enough for the proportion (fraction) of erroneously decoded bits to be small, essential amounting to complete decoding.
-In this paper, we will examine its performance in other scenarios as well\footnote{A similar approach was taken by Barak~\etal~\cite{Ohad}, in the context of communication over erasure channels with unknown erasure probabilities.}.
+LDPC codes have several advantages which make them well suited for a theoretical analysis.
+Most importantly, they possess an analytically tractable soft-estimation algorithm.
+LDPC codes' belief propagation (BP) algorithm, which is typically used for decoding, actually computes bitwise estimates.
+The algorithm is often applied in scenarios where the level of channel noise is low enough for the estimation error to be negligibly small, essentially amounting to complete (and not partial) decoding.
+In this paper we apply it in other scenarios as well.\footnote{A similar approach was taken by Barak~\etal~\cite{Ohad}, in the context of communication over erasure channels with unknown erasure probabilities.} BP can be analyzed using the {\it density evolution} paradigm~\cite{Luby_Irregular,Urbanke_Message_Passing}, which provides tight bounds at asymptotically large block lengths, similar to the random-coding analysis of information theory.
+Finally, LDPC codes are a broad family, which includes a variety of codes.
+By manipulating the codes' {\it degree distributions}, they can be tailored to a diverse range of channels and applications.

-Our definition of soft-DF-BP is based on compress-and-forward (CF)~\cite{CoverElGamal,Gerhard_Gaussian_Relay,Junshan}.
-With CF (see Sec.~\ref{sec:BEC_relay_model}), the relay forwards its channel output vector to the destination.
-The destination combines this with its own channel observation, and attempts to decode using both.
-With soft-DF-BP (see Sec.~\ref{sec:Soft-DF-BP}), the relay first applies BP to estimate the transmitted codeword.
-While complete decoding is in general not possible, estimation reduces of the level of noise, thus improving the quality of the signal delivered to the destination.

-Our analysis of soft-DF-BP focuses on the performance of {\it simultaneous BP} (sim-BP), a hypothetical algorithm which accesses the channel outputs from both the relay and the destination.
-In practice, the two nodes are physically separated, and so the algorithm cannot be realized.
-It is nonetheless designed so that its performance can be used to upper bound the number of bit errors at the output of soft-DF-BP.
-Furthermore, the structure of sim-BP enables its analysis using an extension of density evolution, a method devised for the analysis of LDPC codes over point-to-point channels~\cite{Urbanke_Message_Passing}.
-We refer to the extension as {\it simultaneous density evolution} (sim-DE).

-As with CF, with soft-DF-BP the relay exploits its channel to the destination, to deliver the estimate it computed to that node.
-To reduce the demands on bandwidth (rate) to fit the available capacity of this channel, the delivered signal is first compressed and distorted (lossy compression).
-In our analysis, we demonstrate that the simple structure of ``bad'' LDPC codes can often be applied to improve the compression rate and reduce the distortion.

-Turning to soft-IC, its analysis is simplified by powerful analysis tools that were developed in the context of multiuser detection, e.g. by Boutros and Caire~\cite{boutros-caire} and Amraoui~\etal~\cite{AmraouiUrbanke} (and references therein).
-We focus on a variation of soft-IC which essentially coincides with joint iterative multi-user detection (iterative-MUD) as suggested in these references.
-In our context, we refer to the algorithm as soft-IC-BP.
-This choice of terminology reflects the algorithm's role in our setting, as explained below.
-Our analysis applies to symmetric BIAWGN interference channels.